 Low filler volume concentration composite dielectrics

 "One avenue for synthesizing a high energy density capacitor while circumventing the manufacturing problems and low breakdown strength associated with dense, sintered ceramics, is to incorporate low volume concentrations of well dispersed high permittivity filler, such as barium titanate, in conjunction with polymers, naturally high breakdown strength materials.
-The focus of this work was to examine the factors that influence the energy density of a composite: the breakdown strength and dielectric constant"--Abstract, leaf iv.
+The focus of this work was to examine the factors that influence the energy density of a composite: the breakdown strength and dielectric constant"--Abstract, page iv.

 Schuman, Thomas P.